 As we get settled in, we continue with improvements.

-Local artist, Jessica Holeman, donated her talents to brighten up our children’s center.
-Not only did she repaint and brighten up the chairs, she has created an amazing, one-of-a-kind mural for us.
-It includes 47 references to classic children’s stories in it.
-We have sheets that we hand out to patrons so that they can try and locate all 47 references.
+Local artist, Jessica Holeman, donated her talents to brighten up our children’s center with a one-of-a-kind mural.
+It includes 103 references to classic children’s stories in it.
+We have a list that patrons can use to try and locate all 103 references.
 It’s proven to be a lot of fun for everyone!

 We are thrilled to watch the building progress on our new library!